Automated Insulin Delivery Systems (AIDS)

 I must confess, I love this part of diabetes because I am a trial-and-error nerd!

-However, this can quickly lead to diabetes burnout, frustration and eventually giving up.
+However, this can quickly lead to diabetes burnout, frustration, and eventually giving up.

 Getting more by more by doing less!

-AIDS are one such example – A triumph for human ingenuity!
+AID systems are one such example – A triumph for human ingenuity!

 You get your 8 hours of sleep back!!!